BenjaminTu/forge-prototype/README.md

 ## Acknowledgments

 Special thanks to Justin for the major helping/overlooking this project.

-Thanks to Misha, Michael, Itamar and the CRT team for helping out when I’m stuck Thanks to AWS for this internship?
+Thanks to Misha, Michael, Itamar and the CRT team for helping out when I’m stuck.

+Thanks to AWS for this internship?